 My dog broke a nail, what should I do?

 Torn nails can be difficult to treat and painful for your dog.
 They can also bleed a lot which can be alarming for owners.
 It’s important to know how to deal with dog broken nail injuries and what may have caused it.
+In most cases, broken nails are not a pet emergency.
+If you are concerned about your pet’s broken nail please seek advice from our online video vets.

 When should I see my vet for a dog broken nail injury?

 If the nail is hanging off, it will need to be removed, as your dog will continue to catch the nail, causing pain.
 In some cases your vet will be able to do this in the consultation, other cases will need sedation, local anaesthetic or even a general anaesthetic depending on the severity of the injury.
+Please speak to our online video vets if you are concerned.

 Dog split nail injury causes